-The Pink Project was initiated by Debi Jeans early this year, herself shortly after being diagnosed and having a double mastectomy under Dr Carol Benn at Milpark Hospital.
+The Pink Project was initiated by Debi Jeans early in 2014, a few months after receiving treatment for breast cancer (a double mastectomy and reconstruction) under Dr Carol Benn at Milpark Hospital.

 Two friends Karen Tselentis and Larin Mariani volunteered to have their heads shaved at the KidsCan INNOVATE Gym Annual Mud Run in support of breast cancer awareness in February.

-The delightful thing is that the hairdresser Tamiryn Birkitt turned up to shave 2 heads and ended up shaving just over twenty with the “Shavathon” being the highlight of the day and countless people donating towards the target of $2500.
+The delightful thing is that the volunteer hairdresser Tammy Birkitt turned up to shave 2 heads and ended up shaving just over twenty with the “Shavathon” being the highlight of the day and countless people donating towards the target of $2500.
 Needless to say, $2450 was raised!

 Education is the most powerful weapon you can use to change the world.Nelson Mandela